Cities Connecting Children to Nature

 Support for Rochester’s Children and Nature

-Mayor Lovely Warren envisions a future where all of Rochester’s kids reach their full potential.
+Mayor Malik Evans envisions a future where all of Rochester’s kids reach their full potential.
 Improving children’s connections to nature can help achieve this vision.
-Increasingly indoor lifestyles have created pressing child development issues including higher rates of emotional and
+Increasingly indoor lifestyles have created pressing child development issues including higher rates of emotional and physical health challenges.

-nature 1physical health challenges.
-Regular time spent playing and learning outside enhances children’s physical and mental health, social emotional skills, nd academic outcomes- as well as inspiring environmental stewardship.
+Regular time spent playing and learning outside enhances children’s physical and mental health, social emotional skills, and academic outcomes- as well as inspiring environmental stewardship.

 The CCCN Rochester initiative focuses on confronting the marked disparities in access to nature that run along economic and racial lines.
 For greatest impact, it is crucial that city leaders hold equitable access to nature for all their residents as the first and foremost tenet of their efforts.